dustoff06/CORAL/readme.md

 Potential applications include:

-- regression predictors whose identities matter;
+- regression predictors whose identities matter
-- biomedical measurements;
+- biomedical measurements
-- diagnostic variables;
+- diagnostic variables
-- economic indicators;
+- economic indicators
-- operational metrics;
+- operational metrics
-- healthcare measures;
+- healthcare measures
-- financial variables; and
+- financial variables
-- scientific measurements for which individual-variable interpretation is important.
+- scientific measurements for which individual-variable interpretation is important

 CORAL is **not** intended to replace PCA when dimension reduction or variance concentration is the primary objective.